techidaily/site-android-location-track/source/_posts/in-2024-how-to-track-honor-x9b-location-by-number-drfone-by-drfone-virtual-android.md

 ![Purchase the App](https://images.wondershare.com/drfone/article/2016/12/14827039596334.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E1ax-vnGdeo?si=bgTkOhOEwDTlRQE3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 #### **Step 2:** Download and Install the App

 Once you have made the purchase, a download link will be sent to your designated email address provided in the first step.
 Just follow the steps and procedures provided by the link.
 You don’t have to be worried about any complex installation guides as compared to other programs since the process of installing this program is straightforward.
 Just make sure that you have the phone that you want to track with you since you will be required to install this program on the iPhone.
 As for the details, please refer to how to install mSpy on Android and iPhone.